webquiza/practice_ip_two/README.md

 ## Contact Information

-_Pleae contact me at webquiza@gmail.com if you run into any issues viewing this project after following the Setup/Installation Requirements._
+_Please contact me at webquiza@gmail.com if you run into any issues viewing this project after following the Setup/Installation Requirements._